kpsimonlin/kpsimonlin.github.io/menu/about.md

 # About my name

 Kung-Ping is from the old Wade–Giles romanization system and actually sounds more like "Gong-Ping," here is what it is like in traditional Chinese characters: 林恭平.

-I will also be happy to be called KP for short.
+I am also happy to be called KP for short.